 The following gaming mice are some of the best available on the market based on their sensors, build quality, and price-to-performance ratio.

 Here are the best gaming mouse options for larger hands.

 Any old-school gamers may be familiar with this ergonomic design since it’s just the futuristic version of the all-time-favorite MX518.
-The MX518 was once considered as one of the most comfortable gaming mice before gaming became a mainstream hobby, and Logitech successfully revived its legendary design with its best sensor.
+The MX518 was once considered one of the most comfortable gaming mice before gaming became a mainstream hobby, and Logitech successfully revived its legendary design with its best sensor.

 Featuring one of the most advanced sensors that Logitech has available, the HERO 16K, G502 can crank up its DPI volume up to 16,000 DPI.
-The optical sensor provides a tracking speed of 400 IPS, and the mouse weighs 0.26 pounds 121 grams without the cable.
+The optical sensor provides a tracking speed of 400 IPS, and the mouse weighs 121 grams without the cable.
 It’s certainly not the lightest gaming mouse, but it isn’t trying to be one.
 You can even increase the mouse’s total weight by an additional 18 grams with the included weight set.
-This increases the overall preciseness you’ll have while gaming, and you can become the deadliest sharpshooter with the right sensitivity settings.
+This increases the overall precision you’ll have while gaming, and you can become the deadliest sharpshooter with the right sensitivity settings.

 SteelSeries has a reputation for producing quality gaming mice with excellent components.
 You can easily tell the difference between a SteelSeries mouse and any generic one by just touching its surface.
-It’s one of the smoothest ones out here, and the side grips are a blessing to those cursed with sweaty hands.
+It’s one of the smoothest ones out there, and the side grips are a blessing to those cursed with sweaty hands.